Board Members

 Chris Wheat

-Chris Wheat is Executive Director of the Stigler Center for the Study of the Economy and the State at the University of Chicago Booth School of Business.
-The Stigler Center focuses on the research and dissemination of ideas around issues of political economy, including the role of special interests in markets and government.
-Chris joined the Center from the Natural Resources Defense Council (NRDC), where he worked alongside Mayors and City Halls to adopt environmental policies as Strategy and City Engagement Director for the American Cities Climate Challenge.
+Chris joined the Fund from the Stigler Center for the Study of the Economy and the State at Chicago Booth, where he served as Executive Director.
+Previously Chris worked alongside Mayors to adopt environmental policies as Strategy and City Engagement Director for the American Cities Climate Challenge at the Natural Resources Defense Council (NRDC).
 Before NRDC, Chris spent seven years in various roles in the Office of Chicago Mayor Rahm Emanuel, including Chief of Policy, Chief Sustainability Officer, and Innovation Delivery Team Director.
-A native of Little Rock, Arkansas, Chris holds a BA from Washington University in St. Louis and an MBA from the University of Chicago Booth School of Business.
+Chris also serves as an Adjunct Professor of Strategy at Chicago Booth, Vice-Chair of the Chicago Development Commission, and is on the Board of the Center for Neighborhood Technology.
+A native of Little Rock, Arkansas, Chris holds a BA from Washington University in St. Louis and an MBA from Chicago Booth.